vortico/flama/.github/CONTRIBUTING.md

 This is a meta-rule that runs all the utilities used for checking and applying Flama coding standards, but it can be done individually as follows:

-### Code Format
+### Code formatting

-Flama uses Black for formatting the code in a standard way:
+Flama uses Black for formatting the code to adhere to the Black code style ([PEP 8](https://peps.python.org/pep-0008/) compliant):

 ```commandline
 make black